hambuergaer/satellite_host_errata_report/README.md

 		→ "total"
 ```

 which gives us a hint if installable errata for this host are available.
-So in the Python script we use host['content_facet_attributes']['errata_counts']['total'] within the for-loop to access exactly this data.
+So in the Python script we use `host['content_facet_attributes']['errata_counts']['total']` within the for-loop to access exactly this data.

 ## 3) Where can I find the generated csv report file?

-The script stores the generated report file in csv format under errata_report-' + current_date + '.csv'

-You can simply format the data as “table” and filter each column as needed:
+The script stores the generated report file in csv format under `errata_report-' + current_date + '.csv'`.
+You can simply format the data as “table” and filter each column as needed.

 ## 4) Using encrypted Satellite user password in the Python script